 (4) The time limit specified in sub-section (4) of section 16 shall not apply to a claim for re-availing of any credit, in accordance with the provisions of the Act or the provisions of this Chapter,that had been reversed earlier.

 Simply, it says that a taxpayer can avail ITC even without making payment for goods / services to the supplier (provided supplier has paid the GST component to the Government and other criteria to avail ITC are full-filled).
 However the payment must be made within 180 days from invoice date.

-In case the payment is not made within 180 days, the ITC will be reversed and will become payable along with interest.
+In case, if payment is not received within 180 days under gst, the ITC will be reversed and will become payable along with interest.
 The Rule requires furnishing the details of such supply and the amount of input tax credit availed of in form GSTR-2 and the same shall be added to the output tax liability for the purpose of credit reversal.

-The rule also provides such reversed amount is available for re-credit once the payment for the supplies is made.
+The rule also provides such reversed amount is available for re-credit once the 180 days payment in GST for the supplies is made.

 Concluding the above indicates that, if the registered person avails credit on accrual basis and does not pay the invoice value to his supplier of goods or services or both within 180 days from the date of issue of the invoice, he would be required add the ineligible credit so availed, as his output tax liability in Form GSTR-2 in the month immediately succeeding the six-month period along with the interest thereof.